There are lots of dubious claims and mysterious ingredients, but yes, by trapping water, moisturizing can help with dry skin.

 The fact is that despite the long lists of obscure ingredients and the pseudoscientific hokum, all moisturizers help with dry skin for a pretty simple reason: they supply a little bit of water to the skin and contain a greasy substance that holds it in.
 In fact, if greasiness weren't a problem, we might all go back to using the solution for dry skin that our grandparents used: 100% white petrolatum, which most of us know as Vaseline.
 One reason for the proliferation of moisturizers is the continuing search for a mix of ingredients that holds in water like petrolatum but feels nicer on the skin.
 Many products also contain humectants (pronounced hue-MEK-tants), ingredients that sponge up and retain water.

-The good news is that despite all the unknowns and salesmanship, you really can't go very wrong.
+The good news is that despite all the unknowns and salesmanship, you really can't go very wrong with what moisturizer you choose.
 Almost all the moisturizers on the market will help with dry skin, and in most cases, the choice comes down to subjective experience — and simply whether you like the feel and smell (nothing wrong with that — it's your skin, after all).
+You want to choose one you like and use it regularly.

 6 tips for those with dry skin